DFE-Digital/get-a-teacher-relocation-payment/README.md

 ### Docker based development setup

+There are two ways to use this approach:

 1. Run `tilt up -- --local-app` to launch the app on <http://localhost:3000>
+   This will setup all the dependencies for you and run the server locally ie not in a docker image It is convienient when developing because you do not have to constantly rebuilt the docker image.

-You can also run `tilt up` that way you will be building the image definied by the Dockerfile
+2. Run `tilt up` that way you will be building the image defined by the Dockerfile This approach is more closely aligned with a production environment.
+   You will need to create you own certificates in the nginx folder.

+   Using the [mkcert tool](https://github.com/FiloSottile/mkcert) you can acheive this with the following command `$ cd nginx && mkcert -key-file key.pem -cert-file cert.pem itrp.local *.itrp.local`
+   and update your `/etc/hosts` file with `127.0.0.1       itrp.local`

 This option will start the application and run the `db/seed.rb` file.